top of page

 Swedish was well known for excellent midwifery care when I arrived on the scene in 2021.
 Libby Oppert (now at UChicago) was an instant favorite for me when she walked into a long, complicated labor, sat down, and took a nice deep breath.
 We were all on edge, so that simple act of slowing down and attuning to my client won my heart over instantly.

 In August of 2023, they closed down the midwifery program.
 There are local articles about it (and one even features a former client of mine) so you can read more, but sadly it came down to money.
 After two decades of midwifery care, the hospital's choice to prioritize money over patients was not taken lightly by the community.
 It certainly left a bad taste in my mouth.
 Add to it that Endeavor Health has taken over several local hospitals with longstanding reputations for excellence and made changes that put profit above people.
-Private Equity in healthcare is bigger than this article so I will stop there.
+Private Equity in healthcare is bigger than this article so I will stop there, but know that is a huge problem and it is affecting birth choices in Illinois.

 Swedish Hospital Experience